 In general it will be in next time, in second online year mostly or more weight on Rock&Roll and other musical direction as well, blues & boogie woogie.

-The following painting is from Miles Davis.
+The following painting is made by Miles Davis.

-The following painting is from Miles Davis.
+The following painting is made by Miles Davis.

 So this one I would like to dedicate to my followers from team Police.

 They had made all possible to sabotage the work, you can’t imagine how often I was writing and correcting my posts, playlists, how often I heard some differences in mixes, small but when you are into you hear it, sometimes I just left it as they fixed.

 There was correcting the font size, it was not possible to handle with entire options and many many other things not only here on the blog other sites and providers as well, I can say it depends who of them is having duty on that day, it real depends in a way….

 So this one is for you boys and girls, so Stay loose…..